Ignalina/alloy/README.md

 ## Setup
-If you are on a a debian based Linux system, you can very easily install the tools needed to install Rust and similar tools, simply do this with the following command
+If you are on a a debian based Linux system, you can very easily install the tools needed to install Rust and similar tools, simply do this with the following command.
 ```
 $ sudo apt-get install build-essential
 ```